danielholmes/battle-for-hill-218/README.md

 ## TODO

- - make sure the cards are inside the "map_scrollable" div.
-Currently you cannot move the map around when you click on a card because they are in the "map_scrollable_oversurface".

- - card animations using small (from hand) into large (battlefield)

  - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)